ELEPHANTS AND ANTS

 Light Control: Nil İpek

-Effect Controller: Gözde Yıldız
+Effect Control: Gözde Yıldız

 Sermet Çağan's play Foot-Leg Factory is about feudal lords, politicians and